denoland/docs/runtime/reference/node.md

 ## Migrating from Node.js to Deno

 Running your Node.js project with Deno is a straightforward process.
-In most cases you can expect little to no changes to be required, especially if your project is written using ES modules.
+In most cases you can expect little to no changes to be required, if your project is written using ES modules.

 Main points to be aware of, include: